elegant-scipy/elegant-scipy/markdown/ch6.markdown

 As = sparse.csr_matrix(A)
 ```

-We can create our connectivity matrix in much the same way:
+We can create our connectivity matrix in the same way:

 ```python
 Cs = (As + As.T) / 2